moorepants/lpsoe-merit-and-tenure/candidate-statement-2016.rst

 The students greatly appreciated the fact that they were able to be matched to a project they were passionate about.
-I use a custom algorithm that uses survey data and student's project preferences to form teams, à la CATME_, which I plan to develop into a tool to share with the education community.
+I use a custom algorithm that uses survey data and students' project preferences to form teams, à la CATME_, which I plan to develop into a tool to share with the education community.
 The participating organizations funded approximately $45k for prototype development with about
 $7k raised for general course use.

-During the course, we utilized the new `MAE Innovative Design Studio`_ that I created for running new design ideation, selection, and planning activities which is the initial stage of moving to a activity based course as opposed to lectures.
-Additionally, my TA and I introduced a new two part Arduino-based `microcontroller lesson`_ to introduce students to sensing, computing, and actuation for enhanced mechanical designs.
+During the course, we utilized the new `MAE Innovative Design Studio`_ that I created for running new design ideation, selection, and planning activities which is the initial stage of moving to an activity based course as opposed to a lecture based one.
+Additionally, my TA and I introduced a new two part Arduino-based `microcontroller lesson`_ to introduce students to sensing, computing, actuation, and control for enhanced mechanical designs.
 The result was that a large percentage of projects included microcontrollers in their design.
-We also included a popular lecture on 3D printing led by three graduate students and an young engineers industry panel.
+We also included a popular lecture on 3D printing led by three guest graduate students and a young engineers industry panel.
 The students were assessed through five memos, four reports, two design reviews, and two presentations.
 I developed a comprehensive set of rubrics for assessment to track the improvement in technical communication over the two courses for each of these items.

-Lastly, this year was the first year in an international exchange with mechanical design students at Meijo University in Nagoya.
-Ten students and two professors visited UCD and participated in our design reviews, gave presentations on their design projects, led an interactive cultural exchange with our students, participated in Engineering Week activities, and did local tourism.
+Lastly, this year was the first year of an international exchange with mechanical design students at Meijo University in Nagoya, Japan.
+Ten students and two professors visited UCD and participated in our design reviews, gave presentations on their design projects, led an interactive cultural exchange with our students, participated in Engineering Week activities, and enjoyed local tourism.

 .. _MAE Innovative Design Studio: https://goo.gl/photos/oUbzCDjCaM9ReCMF8
 .. _microcontroller lesson: http://moorepants.github.io/eme185/pages/microcontroller-tutorial-materials-and-information.html